 - Once the individual’s employment ends, the employer must retain this form for either 3 years after the date of hire or 1 year after the date employment ended, whichever is later.

-For access to live guidance from our team of HR professionals, information on-demand, and great HR training tips, please sign up for HR Support Membership.
+For access to live guidance from our team of HR professionals, information on-demand, and great HR training tips, please sign up for HR on Demand.

 For more articles like how to complete an I9 form correctly sign up for our newsletter below.